-Meningococcal vaccine/haemophilus B vaccine (Injection)
+Meningococcal vaccine/haemophilus B vaccine (By injection)

 Haemophilus B Conjugate Vaccine (hee-MOF-i-lus B KON-joo-gate VAX-een), Meningococcal Vaccine, Tetanus Toxoid Conjugate Bivalent (me-NINJ-oh-kok-kal VAX-een, TET-a-nus TOX-oyd KON-joo-gate bye-VAY-lent)

 Prevents meningitis and flu.